rgehrsitz/rex/docs/decisions/REX-M8-RULESET-RELOAD.md

 limit is reached, the candidate is rejected and the active program continues.
 Operators must retain each artifact for at least `redis.durable.journal_ttl` after its last possible event and remove it only after checking pending work.
+An empty `XPENDING` result alone is insufficient: journal entries and deliberate redrives can outlive the pending list, so the full journal retention interval must also have elapsed.
 Each historical engine keeps its decoded program in memory, so the file-count limit also bounds the reload feature's program-memory growth.
 After successful activation, decoded engines whose files an operator removed are released.